jonathanhogg/flitter/docs/canvas3d.md

 :::{note}
 Setting `cull_face=:front` is similar to, but **not** the same as inverting all of the models in a render group.
-Inverting a model reverses the face winding *and* the normal direction of each vertex, and thus makes all of the back-faces into front-faces and vice versa.
+Inverting a model reverses the face winding *and* the normal direction of each vertex, and thus makes all of the back faces into front faces and vice versa.
 :::

 `vertex=`*TEXT*